The Ultimate Guide

 In short, it’s because you don’t want to waste a lot of time, energy, and money on an idea that won’t get there or end up a commercial success.

-Doing extra research allows you to improve the idea or find new options for tackling the problem.
+Doing extra research at the start allows you to improve the idea or find new options for tackling the problem.
+It helps you plan at the paper stage and test your concepts for real life buy-in.

 Market Research doesn’t need to be expensive

 Researching your market offers major benefits, but it can often come at a large cost.
-And honestly, it isn’t necessary to spend cash to get this done.
+And honestly, it isn’t necessary to spend a lot of cash to get this done.

 There are a lot of steps that you can do yourself, for very little cost.